NotRequiem/clkdtc/README.md

-Simple PoC that study what are the best ways to mathematically detect autoclicker randomization.
+Simple PoC to show what are the best ways to mathematically detect autoclicker randomization.
 Code not modularized because it's still in development

 # Current Stage